mjastad/tech-summit/README.md

 -----------------
 BaRT is an open-source `VM Management’ resource enabling users to manage NTNX VM elements through RESTful control (allows the flexible use of REST API commands, relative addressing, macros, libraries, and bash programs).

-BaRT is a bash-shell program which processes command line instructions which can be processed by 3rd party scripts or consumed directly.
-Please read the comprehensive manual for details of commands, usage, examples, installation etc.
+BaRT is a bash-shell program which runs from shell command line and can be integrated with 3rd party scripts or runctimes directly.

-BaRT will run on most platform(s) having a working Bash v3.2 installation.
-However, there may of course be minor differences regarding installation and usage between platforms.
+BaRT will run on most platform(s) having a working Bash v3.2 installation or higher.
+However, there may of course be minor differences across various linux distributions.

 BaRT has been tested using Mac OSX, 10.12.4 and BSD/Linux which the author(s) are familiar with.
 Feedback regarding installation and usage on other platforms will be greatly appreciated, and included in future distributions.